robbroadwell/LogLevels/README.md

 ## Features

 - [x] Logs include thread, file, and function.
-- [x] Supports multiple logging levels, i.e. see everything, only the critical errors, etc.
+- [x] Supports multiple logging levels (i.e. see all logs, only the critical errors, etc).
 - [x] Disables all logging for production versions.

 ## Requirements